 Why you should listen

-Sam Rodriques has designed a new nanofabrication method and a new approach to sensing neural activity with probes in the bloodstream, and his forthcoming technologies are aimed at understanding the spatial organization of cells in the brain and the transcriptional activity of neurons over time.
-He is a graduate student in Physics at the Massachusetts Institute of Technology, with affiliations at the MIT Media Lab, the MIT Department of Brain and Cognitive Sciences and the Broad Institute of Harvard and MIT.
-He graduated summa cum laude with highest honors in Physics from Haverford College, where he worked on new methods for calculating quantum entanglement in multipartite quantum systems.
+Sam Rodriques has invented a new nanofabrication method, a new approach to sensing neural activity with probes in the bloodstream and new ways to extract spatial and temporal information from RNA sequencing.
+He graduated with a PhD in physics at the Massachusetts Institute of Technology, having worked between the MIT Media Lab, the MIT Department of Brain and Cognitive Sciences and the Broad Institute of Harvard and MIT.
+Prior to that, he graduated summa cum laude with highest honors in physics from Haverford College, where he worked on new methods for calculating quantum entanglement in multipartite quantum systems.
 He has received numerous national awards and fellowships to support his research, including the Hertz Foundation Graduate Fellowship, an NSF Graduate Research Fellowship and a Churchill Scholarship.
+He continues to work on a broad diversity of projects, including new brain mapping technologies and technologies for sequencing individual proteins.